dkk/WrappingHStack/README.md

 You can contribute to this project by helping me solve any [reported issues or feature requests](https://github.com/dkk/WrappingHStack/issues) and creating a pull request.

 ## Support
-If you just want to say thanks, you could [buy me a coffee ☕️](https://www.buymeacoffee.com/kloeck).
+[Sponsor this project](https://github.com/sponsors/dkk) to get a reward and give me a moral boost.
 ## License
 WrappingHStack was originally developed by Daniel Klöck and is released under the [MIT License](LICENSE).